CMMC 2.0 Compliance: Newly Updated Timeline for Defense Contractors, Subs, and Suppliers

 Summary

-To guard against data breaches and better protect sensitive unclassified information, the DoD requires its sprawling supply chain to achieve Cybersecurity Maturity Model Certification (CMMC).
-Version 2.0 is expected to become law by the end of 2024, after which a three-year implementation period will run through 2027, with full compliance required by that time.
+To guard against data breaches and better protect sensitive unclassified information, the DoD requires its sprawling, multi-tiered supply chain to achieve Cybersecurity Maturity Model Certification (CMMC).
+Version 2.0 is expected to become law in mid-December 2024, after which a three-year implementation period will run through 2027, with full compliance required by that time.
 Until then, organizations must ensure they are in full compliance with NIST SP 800-171, which constitutes the core of CMMC 2.0 at Levels 2 and 3.
 All three levels can take immediate action to prepare for CMMC 2.0 compliance, and Registered Provider Organizations are ready now to assist contractors, subs, and suppliers on the path to CMMC 2.0.